Tag: counterpoint

 To illustrate that this is not all just theoretical, here is a simple etude composed using exactly the constellations and successions explored in Examples 12 and 17.
 It took only about an hour to compose this minute and a half in Sibelius.
 The title: the constellation Pleiades (“Seven Sisters”) is a tight cluster of 7 stars tagging along in the winter sky with Taurus as the Zodiac sails westward every night.

-Streams and 12-tone sets
+12-tone sets

 Let’s keep going.
 How about designing a succession of three four-pitch constellations, so that all 12 pitch classes of the chromatic scale are included but none repeated?
 (Traditional terminology calls such a set a 12-tone aggregate.)